LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 ![Neo4j_HomeScreen](images/Neo4j_Home.png)

 ### 2.2.
 Manual Import
-If building from scratch, you may use the Cypher scripts from the `/scripts` folder to load the raw CSVs from the original repository manually.
+Alternatively, you can build the database from scratch.
+If it's the case, you may check and re-use the Cypher scripts from the `/scripts` folder to load the raw CSVs from the original Neo4j repo manually.

 ## Part 3: Frontend - Streamlit App Deployment
 The `northwind_neo4j_app.py` Streamlit app serves as the Web user interface of this demo solution.